kanlanc/OpenZoning/README.md

 sizes, and occupancy restrictions.
 The Connecticut atlas does not have data available for download.
 Other projects affiliated with the National Zoning Atlas are underway in California, Hawaii, New Hampshire, Montana, New York, and Ohio.
-Our goal is to create a tool that can easily convert the data the National Zoning Atlas is collecting to the data standard that we are developing.

 The Metropolitan Area Planning Council ([MAPC](https://www.mapc.org/)) has assembled an open-source [zoning atlas](https://zoningatlas.mapc.org/)